 One leg of the tour took place in Stuttgart, Arkansas, one of the most famous flyways in the country.
 That’s the hunt I participated in toward the end of the tour.
 Translation: Our guns were filthy and had seen some hardcore use.

 The author on a flooded timber duck hunt with the Beretta A400 Xtreme Plus.
 (Photo credit: Kat Ainsworth Stevens)

-In Arkansas, flooded timber was the name of the hunting game.
+In Arkansas, flooded timber is the name of the hunting game.
 Sometimes that meant trudging through hip-deep water; others it meant taking jon boats out to a special spot.
-But however we got there, one thing remained true for all our guns.
+However we got there, one thing remained true for all our guns.
 They ran and ran well.
 As it turned out, Beretta’s promise that the A400 Xtreme Plus would keep going through a rough-and-tumble season was, and is, true.

 A look at the Torture Tour guns, salt-crusted, dirty, and running just fine.
 (Photo credit: Kat

 This shotgun shoots beautifully.
 Thanks to numerous design features, recoil is negligible, even when you’re using magnum loads